robinvanemden/sensors/README.md

 [Micropython filtering](micropython)

 One of the main differences of coding for an MCU is that they offer very few resources.
-It is generally not possible to use large Python libraries such Numpy or Scipy.
+It is generally not possible to use large Python libraries such Numpy, Scipy or PyTorch.

 The Lunar Lander assignment requires you to implement a filter while working around these limits.